davidmcclure/news-vec/notebooks/thesis4/index.md

 Measuring similarity between the outlets at the level of the headlines was relatively complex.
 But, in many ways, measuring the audience similarity is more straightforward, especially in the context of social media platform like from Twitter, where every individual tweet is associated with a stable user id.
 From these, we can trivially assemble the set of unique users who has ever tweeted a link to a `nytimes.com` URL, a `wsj.com URL`, aa `breitbart.com` URL, etc.

 And, unlike with the headlines, where we had to do quite a lot of work before we could say that a headline from outlet A is "confusable" for a headline from B -- with the social graph on Twitter, users have literal multiple-membership relationships with the different outlets, baked natively into the raw data.
-A single user can be unambiguously associated with more than one outlet -- by tweeting a link, following an account, etc -- whereas, with the headlines, a single headline can only "belong" to a single outlet, and we needed to measure similarity from scratch by way of the classifiers.
+A single user can be unambiguously associated with more than one outlet -- by tweeting a link, following an account, etc -- whereas, with the headlines, a single headline can only "belong" to a single outlet, and we needed to develop an elaborate machinery from scratch to measure similarity (the classifiers).

-Again, there are various ways to do this, but we stick with something simple -- just calculate correlations in link counts across the 15 domains at the level of individual users in the Decahose.
+Again, there are various ways to do this, but we stick with something simple -- just calculate correlations in link counts across the 15 domains at the level of individual user accounts.
 For example, imagine we just had 3 outlets -- NYT, NPR, and CNN -- and two users, 1 and 2.
 If user 1 has tweeted 10 links to NYT, 5 to NPR, and 3 to CNN, we'd represent this as:

 `[10, 5, 3]`